whg-training/statistics-course/Statistical_modelling/Introduction/practicals/warmup/estimating an allele frequency.md

 The O blood group data is in the column called `O.bld.grp`.
 A `1` in this column means the individual has O blood group (which happens if they have two copies of the above rs8176719 deletion).
 A `0` generally means they will have either A, AB, or B blood group depending on the alleles they carry.
-(There are actually a few other mutations that cause loss of function of `ABO`, but we're ignoring them here.)
+(There are actually a few other mutations that cause loss of function of the *ABO* gene, but we're ignoring them here.)

 **Question**.
 Table this data for each population or ethnicity.
 Can you estimate the frequency in each population?
 In each ethnic group?

 ### Building a model

 You probably estimated the allele frequency as: the number of O individuals divided by the total number of individuals.
-If so good - that's a sensible estimate!
+If so congratulations - that's a sensible estimate!

 But hang on...